-Diplomystus Dentatus Fish Plaque
+Diplomystus dentatus Fish Plaque Replica

 $126.00

-Diplomystus Dentatus sported an upturned mouth making this fish a surface feeder.
+Diplomystus dentatus sported an upturned mouth making this fish a surface feeder.
 During life, these predatory fish fed on smaller Knightia.

 Description

-Diplomystus Dentatus is an extinct genus of freshwater clupeomorph fish distantly related to modern day extant herrings, alewives, and sardines.
+Diplomystus dentatus is an extinct genus of freshwater clupeomorph fish distantly related to modern day extant herrings, alewives, and sardines.
 Diplomystis dentatus is well known from lower Eocene deposits from the Green River Formation in Wyoming.

 Specimens range from larval size to 65 cm and are commonly found in close association with the extinct herring Knightia sp.
 The Green River Formation is the remnant of a large lake whose mud would eventually be transformed into soft calcite-bearing shale.